MovieMaker93/amazon-bedrock-poc/README.md

 terraform apply
 ```
 This sets up the Lambda function and IAM role for interacting with Amazon Bedrock.

+The AWS lambda function is configured with a basic body request.
 Each model offers different kinds of parameters to configure.
 [Check this out](https://docs.aws.amazon.com/bedrock/latest/userguide/model-parameters-jurassic2.html) for a detailed explanation of parameters used in the PoC for the body.

 4. To prompt the FM, use the text stored in the events.json file: